ivan-kleshnin/subjective-fullstack/content/environments-and-configurations.md

 NODE_ENV=production npm run foo
 ```

-You can all variables at once for a single SHELL session.
+You can set all variables at once for a single terminal session.
 Create a `dev.env` file with a content like:

 ```
 export NODE_ENV=development